I bought this Roamer on eBay to restore. I don’t do that as much as I used to but I still like to have a project watch to work on every now and then.

 Remove the ratchet wheel and the crown wheel (reverse-fretted screw) and lift the barrel bridge.

-Lift the wheel-train bridge and remove the escape wheel, the third wheel, the centre seconds wheel, and the mainspring barrel.
+Lift the wheel-train bridge and remove the escape wheel, the third wheel, the center seconds wheel, and the mainspring barrel.

 Remove the center wheel cock and lift the center wheel.